WHEN IS THE BEST TIME TO VISIT SALAR DE UYUNI FOR THE MIRROR EFFECT?

 Should I Visit Salar De Uyuni In The Shoulder Seasons?

-Travelling during the shoulder seasons is the ideal way to have your cake and eat it – better weather and fewer tourists meaning lower prices.
+Travelling during the shoulder seasons is the ideal way to have your cake and eat it: better weather and fewer tourists meaning lower prices.

 The shoulder seasons are the one or two months either side of the main seasons.
 The shoulder seasons in Bolivia are October/November and April/May.

 In October/November Bolivia will be entering summer so you will start to get warmer weather without having to worry too much about it raining.
-In April/May, summer is ending and you go into winter so again, you still benefit from the warm weather but the chance of it raining is a lot less.
+In April/May, summer is ending and you go into winter so again, you still benefit from the warm weather but the chance of it raining is a lot smaller.

-Your driver will find a dry area of the salt flat to take the perspective shots; then they will take you to a flooded part for the reflection shots.
-You can see in a few of our photos (during the day) that the reflection is blurry.
-This was because of the wind.
+They will find a dry area of the salt flat to take the perspective shots, then they will take you to a flooded part for the reflection shots.

 In the evening, they will make a final stop as the sun is setting for more reflection shots along with the sunset.
 Our reflection shots were clearer at sunset as the wind had died down.